 1. Trade agreements

-The government of Indonesia always puts effort to boost the country’s economic growth and make it easier for foreign investors to pour investments.
+The government of Indonesia always puts effort to boost the country’s economic growth and making it easier for foreign investors to pour investments.
 One way to do it is through signing trade agreements.

-Until the present day, Indonesia has had several trade agreements, including the economic partnership agreement with Japan (came into effect in 2008) and the preferential trade agreement with Pakistan (signed in 2012).
+Until the present day, Indonesia has had several trade agreements, including the economic partnership agreement with Japan (which came into effect in 2008) and the preferential trade agreement with Pakistan (signed in 2012).

 The most recent agreements that just came into effect in 2020 are the Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) and the historic signing of the Regional Comprehensive Economic Partnership (RCEP).
 Fifteen countries (10 ASEAN countries along with New Zealand, Australia, China, Japan and South Korea) were involved in the agreement, making it one of the biggest trading agreements, covering almost a third of the global economy.